Basic Bread

 Knead the dough by pushing away from you, lengthening it.

 Fold the dough over, turn it a quarter turn, and push it out again.
-Visualize that you are forming an intricate, crosswise network of gluten fibers to provide structure for your bread.

 Knead in this manner for at least 5 minutes.
 Add flour if necessary to keep the dough from becoming overly sticky, but keep it soft and satiny, even slightly sticky.
-(Kneading bread dough is very therapeutic, which is why we don't use a machine in our house.)

 Transfer the dough to a plastic bag or bowl (cover the bowl), and let the dough rise until doubled or tripled in size.
 You can let the dough rise overnight in your refrigerator, or 2 to 3 hours at room temperature.
-The overnight method yields a slightly smoother bread.

 Transfer to a rack and let cool.
-The bread continues to bake during the cooling period.